joeyagreco/leeger/README.md

 > - Register a client via
     the [API Client Registration Page](http://www.myfantasyleague.com/current_year/csetup?C=APICLI) (replace " current_year" with the current year)
-> - Set up your API Client, making sure that:
+> - Set up your API Client, making sure that:\
-    >

-- Client Purpose = "Data Collection"
+    - Client Purpose = "Data Collection"\

-> - Client User Agent is set (remember what this is as you will need it for the League Loader)
+    - Client User Agent is set (remember what this is as you will need it for the League Loader)\
-    >

     - Authorized Users has at least your MFL username
 > - Validate your client by selecting "Validate" for your newly-created client under "Configured Clients".
 >
 >